+1. RFP Name or Number.
+DPH2019-0909 RFP D/HDSP- Health Care Organization's Role in Improving Health through Prevention and Management of Diabetes and Cardiovascular Disease.

+2. Summary.

-- 1. RFP Name or Number# DPH2019-0908 RFP for Technical Assistance to Health Care Organizations. - 2.
-Summary.
-The State of Connecticut, Department of Public Health (DPH or the Department), is seeking proposals for a contractor to act as Technical Assistance vendor (TA vendor) to guide 4 health care organizations (HCOs) in implementing or expanding evidence based strategies that address heart disease (specifically hypertension and hypercholesterolemia) and Type 2 diabetes and improve health outcomes, and integrate and enhance the HCOs' other population health activities.
-The selected vendor will collaborate with HCOs located in identified areas serving populations at higher than usual risk for heart disease and diabetes.
-Deliverables include assessment of each HCO's baseline implementation readiness, in-the-field technical support to the HCOs, engaging subject matter experts for the HCOs to develop or enhance self-monitored blood pressure programs with clinical support, diabetes/pre-diabetes education programming and Medication Therapy Management.
-The TA vendor will also support each HCOs' Health Information Technology (HIT) vendor to meet the HIT goals of the grant and will participate with the Department in the project's evaluation processes. - 3.
-Commodity Codes.
-The services that the Department wishes to procure through this RFP are as follows: - 0600: Services (Professional, Support, Consulting and Misc.
-Services) - 3000: Education and Training - 0098: Health Care Management and Consulting Services
+The State of Connecticut Department of Public Health (Department) is seeking proposals for four (4) health care organizations (HCOs) to implement or expand evidence-based strategies that address heart disease (specifically hypertension and hypercholesterolemia) and type 2 diabetes and improve health outcomes.
+The selected HCOs will collaborate with a Technical Assistance vendor selected through a separate RFP to carry out these strategies in communities at higher than usual risk for heart disease and diabetes.
+Deliverables include but are not limited to use of Electronic Health Records (E.H.R.) to identify appropriate patients to target for improve rates of diabetes and pre-diabetes education, medication therapy management and self-monitoring of blood pressure.
+The goal is to enhance existing activities advancing population health and chronic disease management.

+3. Commodity Codes.
+The services that the Department wishes to procure through this RFP are as follows:

+• 0600: Services (Professional, Support, Consulting and Misc.
+Services)

+1000: Healthcare Services3000: Education and Training